godsflaw/crucible/README.md

 ![Crucible](crucible.png)

 # crucible
+A crucible is a decentralized commitment contract designed to encourage self-improvement through the use of economic and phycological incentives like loss aversion, accountability, and peer pressure.

-Crucible is a smart contract on the ethereum blockchain to enforce globally unique passwords.
+This project is the core of the Crucible smart contract that lives on the ethereum blockchain.
+Included in this repo is:
+* the Foundry contract for initiating and registering instances of new Crucibles
+* the Crucible contract code
+* extensive tests for all the above

 # Getting Started (development)